How to Write a Grant Proposal

 Taught by Jen Bokoff

 Jen is a connector, blogger, storyteller, and people-watcher.
-She is a program officer for a private foundation and has previously done work ranging from developing tax court cases for the IRS to creating an emergency preparedness plan for a city.
+She is the Director of GrantCraft at the Foundation Center, and has previously done work ranging from developing tax court cases for the IRS to serving as a program officer for a private foundation to creating an emergency preparedness plan for a city.
 She also laughs a lot.

 Jen's a Brainery groupie and wrote about it for the Huffington Post, which you should probably read and share.
 You can find her otherwise on twitter and tumblr and right behind you.